Westland Scholars are the reason why the Westland Foundation exists.

 The Foundation is committed to raising funds to support our inner-Winnipeg students' pursuit of higher education.

-We are pleased to share the positive difference our support makes in our students' educational journeys.
+We are pleased to share the positive difference our support makes in their educational journeys.

 Thank you to our donors and volunteers for making this happen!